barryclark/jekyll-now/pricing.md

 #### _**Drone Mission Pricing**_

-* I am a commercially licensed and registered Drone Pilot.
-I have insurance for my UAS flights.
+* I am a commercially licensed and registered UAV Pilot.
+I have insurance for my drone flights.
 I am an experienced Aerial Photographer.

 #### I have 3 batteries, each of which lasts 34 minutes.